 The Future of Semiconductors

-2020 was a year like we have never seen before, but even so we continued to see innovation that will drive the future of semiconductors.
+2020 was a year like we have never seen before, but even so we continued to see innovation that will drive the future of semiconductors (and semiconductor design).
 Fabs are filled and companies are struggling to keep pace with the market needs for new technology.
 The remote working model of many semiconductor designers leads to new ways of thinking about how to collaborate on design, and will also ultimately lead to cross collaboration amongst companies as well.

 In this blog, we explore the future of semiconductors, including trends in the industry overall, as well as the future of semiconductor design.